mozilla/fxpay/README.rst

 **INVALID_TRANSACTION_STATE**
     The transaction was in an invalid state and cannot be processed.

+**NOT_STARTED**
+    The library did not start up yet; no actions can be performed.
+Check the console for details on the startup failure.
+    This could also mean that the library encountered an unexpected exception.

 **NOT_INSTALLED_AS_APP**
     This platform supports apps but the app has not been installed on device.
 This could happen if it was accessed directly from the browser.